 Why go: The best and possibly the only place for homesick New Yorkers and others to get their fix of deli-inspired favorites that taste just like home, only better.
 Also: order the burger.
 Trust us on this one.

-What is it: Chinese master chef Rui Liu serves delicious Chinese food in an unassuming strip mall.
+What is it: Chinese master chef Rui Liu serves delicious Szechuan food in an unassuming strip mall in the Duluth section of Buford Highway.
 Both adventurous and timid diners will find something to love here.

 Why go: The shrimp and vegetable entrées, like the exceptionally good eggplant and string beans dish, dry pot shrimp and spicy mapo tofu.

 What is it: The lines are long, the parking situation is ridiculous and there’s almost no real seating but this Korean BBQ fusion joint is so good, nobody seems to care about the all the trouble.

 Why go: Serious BBQ scholars rank Heirloom Market among the best BBQ spots in Atlanta.
 The spicy Korean pulled pork sandwich with kimchi (Korean pickled cabbage) is a firm favorite topped with any one of five different sauces.
 The sides are equally memorable.